 MYCOBACTERIA AND HOST IMMUNITY

-Prior contained infection with M. tuberculosis generally provides as much as 80 percent protection against recurrent infection in healthy individuals .
-However, prior disease is associated with an increased risk of a second episode of tuberculosis due to a different strain in both HIV positive and HIV negative persons [8-13].
+Prior latent infection with M. tuberculosis that has been contained provides as much as 80 percent protection against disease after subsequent exposure .
+However, prior active disease is associated with an increased risk of a second episode of active tuberculosis due to a different strain in both HIV positive and HIV negative persons [8-14].
 (See "Microbiology and pathogenesis of tuberculosis", section on 'Host factors'.)